 The root causes of this phenomenon are not well understood yet; it seems to be an inherent property of program code dependence relationships.
 As apparently dependence clusters cannot be easily avoided in the majority of cases, research should be focused on understanding the causes for the formation of clusters, and the possibilities for their removal or reduction.
-Previous work revealed that in many cases a highly focused part of the software can be deemed responsible for the formation of dependence clusters [4], [5].
+Previous work revealed that in many cases a highly focused part of the software can be deemed responsible for the formation of dependence clusters [4, 5, 8].
 Namely, program elements called linchpins are seen as central in terms of dependence relations, and are often holding together the whole program.
 If the linchpin is ignored when following dependences, clusters will vanish, or at least decrease considerably.
+To get an initial idea of the linchpin concept, consider our experimental program 'compress' from Section 5, whose elements and their dependences are shown in Figure 11.
+Initially, two large clusters are formed in this program as outlined by the two outer rectangles, but after removing the function compress, one of the clusters will be disintegrated into a number of smaller ones as indicated by the inner rectangles.
+The general approach to define a linchpin is to find a program element whose removal results in the largest decrease of clusters according to a given metric.